Apple AirPods Max 2 latest: specs, price and other rumors

 While Gurman didn’t expand on what to expect, we can look to the 2021 iMac for inspiration.
 Expect brighter colours, in the same pastel shade.
-Yellow?
-We see you.
+Could we get yellow like on the latest iPhone 14 variant?
 Red?
 Yes, please.
 Purple?
 Come here. iPhone 12 and subsequent iPad models have featured a purple option, so we’d hedge our bets on this one.

 According to a patent Apple holds, the company is working on touch controls rather than the Digital Crown.
 Apparently, this feature was intended for AirPods Max the first time around, but Apple couldn’t get it quite right.
 Assuming Apple is working on this again, expect the loss of the Digital Crown to be a big design differentiator.

 Finally, who could talk about AirPods Max without mentioning the controversial case?
 While designed for convenience, the bra/purse-like design has received much criticism.
 Admittedly, the case does look a little silly and doesn’t offer much in the way of protection.

 A recently-granted patent discovered by Patently Apple suggests changes are on the way, with a fully-enclosed case held together by magnets.
 It would certainly do a better job of keeping the headband safe from scuffs or scrapes than the current case.